Find a Nursing Home Near You

 Both memory care facilities and nursing homes are similar in some ways and provide basic housekeeping, dining, and personal care services.

-Memory Care in a Nursing Home
+Memory Care Options in a Nursing Home

 The distinctions between nursing homes and memory care facilities breakdown when the nursing home offers memory care services.
 This means that a neighborhood or section of the nursing home will be dedicated to meeting the needs of those that suffer from Alzheimer's or dementia.
 This has become less common in general, as memory care in a nursing home is typically more expensive and may have a more institutional environment.
 So, many adult children prefer for their parents to stay in a memory care (assisted living) community.